Ascent: A Life Spent Climbing on the Edge by Sir Chris Bonington

 Although I am a hiker rather than a mountaineer, I enjoy non fiction works about the challenges and personalities involved in mountain narratives, and this book offers everything a mature autobiography should.

 In the course of the coverage of Mear’s education, career and personal life we are introduced to the philosophy of the martial arts training which formed part of his public school education.
 I found that an awareness of this philosophical framework served to shed light on the author’s life and the evolution of his thoughtful approach to the world in general and the outdoors in particular.

-Failure to pass the Royal Marines eyesight test lead Mears to pursue a media career which he has said happened mainly because he was in the right place at the right time.
-Mear’s bushcraft company Woodlore is described as the culmination of his philosophical ideas.
+Failure to pass the Royal Marines eyesight test lead Mears to pursue a media career which he has modestly said happened mainly because he was in the right place at the right time.
+Mear’s bushcraft company Woodlore is presented as the culmination of his philosophical ideas.

-This book combines coverage of all the events which we would expect from Mear’s autobiography, alongside the evolution of his world view, with rare consistency and continuity.
+This book combines coverage of all the events which we would expect from Mear’s autobiography with the evolution of his world view, with rare consistency and continuity.
 I came away from the book feeling that these two aspects of Mear’s life are inseparable parts of his identity.

 I paid the normal price for these books.